Skip to main content

 3. Adults (18 and older) have the option of choosing intermediate or unfiltered access at non-children’s-designated computers for bona fide research or other lawful purpose.

-4. Because no filtering solution is 100% effective, parents or legal guardians are responsible for deciding which library resources are appropriate for their own children.
-You may inquire at either the Children's or Adult Information Desks for information on children and the Internet.
+4. Because no filtering solution is 100% effective, parents or legal guardians are responsible for deciding which library resources are appropriate for their own You may inquire at either the Children's or Adult Information Desks for information on children and the Internet.

 5. Internet Functions Supported: Customers may use the Library’s Internet connection to access accounts such as email as long as they do not require any alteration of the computer's resources or files.